wizardkids/weather/readme.md

 This Python script is a command-line interface (CLI) tool that retrieves weather information for a specified location.
 It uses the [OpenWeatherMap API](https://openweathermap.org/api) to fetch current and forecasted weather data and the [meteostat library](https://dev.meteostat.net/python/) for time series (historical) weather data.

-The weather app provides extensive information, requiring that the CLI be somewhat robust.
-A manual provides complete information for each option, arguments, and commands.

-`python weather.py manual`

 ## Prerequisites
 Before running this script, you need an API key from OpenWeatherMap.
 You can sign up for a free account at [https://openweathermap.org/api](https://openweathermap.org/api).

 Edit the config.ini file, inserting your API key in the obvious location.

+## Help

+The weather app provides extensive information, requiring that the CLI be somewhat robust.
+A manual provides complete information for each option, arguments, and commands.

+`python weather.py manual`

+CLI help is available for the main app as well as many commands.
+For example:

+`python weather.py --help`</br>
+`python weather.py location --help`</br>
+`python weather.py daily-summary --help`

 ## Usage
 ```